SmartBoy84/stm32playground-rs/notes/device.md

 ## SD Card
-stm32f302cb does not have a dedicated sd card host controller => limited to one bit mode (SPI mode)
+stm32f302cb does not have a dedicated sd card host controller => limited to one bit mode (SPI mode) God damn!
+This is quite large - I needed to switch to `--release` flag to get it to fit
 - CS: PC14

 # SPI Bus 2